20 Best Streaming Services for Horror Fans

 The Roku Channel

 The Roku Channel can't replace Netflix or a cord-cutting service like Sling, but it's a nice added bonus if you already have a Roku device.
 The selection of live channels is limited, but there's something for everyone, including news, sports, and entertainment.
-Up to September 15th, 2024, The Roku Channel will air a weekly Sunday MLB game for free.
+It has a nice mix of free on-demand movies (ad-supported of course) that range from indie hidden gems to blockbuster classics.
+And thanks to a multi-year deal, The Roku Channel will air a weekly Sunday MLB game for free, indefinitely.

 Price: free for 1 channels available